 I started this blog due to the Film Criticism course I took in my final year of university, having always lacked confidence in my writing skills, however my lecturer assured me that I needn’t have worried, and that I had a knack for film journalism.
 Whilst I haven’t had the time to dedicate to this blog due to work commitments, I am working on new material all the time to add to this site, so stay tuned!

-If anyone’s interested in the kind of areas I’m interested in or the modules that I did at university, here’s a list:
+If anyone’s interested in the areas of film I’m passionate about, or wants to know more about the modules that I took at university, here’s a list:

 Film Form: A basic intro into Film terminology and how to analyse films.

 Hollywood Studio System: Exploring the ‘Golden Age’ of Hollywood from the introduction of sound until the 1960s ‘Hollywood Renaissance’.

 History of Italian Cinema: The Legacy of Neo-Realism: Focus on the history and lineage of the Italian style of Neo-Realism from its origins post-WW2 until the modern day (e.g. Sopranos).